You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

-Your tour begins in one of Rome's most historical neighborhoods (and our favorite district), Trastevere.
+Your tour begins in one of Rome's most historic neighborhoods, Trastevere.
 Once you have met your local expert Rome guide, you will start the tour by exploring the heart of Trastevere, Piazza Santa Maria.
 Here, you will find the stunning Basilica of Santa Maria in Trastevere, one of Rome's oldest and most beautiful churches.
 Your guide will unravel the history and stories surrounding this Roman treasure as you admire its external facade, before entering the site to discover more of its stunning works of art.

 After visiting the church, you will then continue by exploring more of Trastevere, walking down its beautiful cobblestone streets and learning more about the neighborhood.
-During your walk, you'll come to your second stop, a beautiful church that is rarely seen by tourists.
-In true "off the beaten path" style, your guide will lead you underground the church, where you'll come across an archeological site that dates back to the time of Constantine I. During this part of your Trastevere and Jewish Ghetto Rome Tour, you'll explore the remains of the original church, as well as see ancient Roman houses and the remains of what were once beautiful frescoes now being restored!
+During your walk, you'll come to your second stop, a beautiful church that is rarely seen by tourists - San Crisogono.
+In true "off the beaten path" style, your guide will lead you underground the church*, where you'll come across an archeological site that dates back to the time of Constantine I. During this part of your Trastevere and Jewish Ghetto Rome Tour, you'll explore the remains of the original church, as well as see ancient Roman houses and the remains of what were once beautiful frescoes now being restored!

 From here, you will continue your journey into the quieter side of Trastevere in search of the facade of a Medieval Roman synagogue.
 Many people associate Rome with Christianity, but there has been a Jewish community living in Rome for almost two thousand years!
 Historically, the Romans were pagans, but they also respected the Jewish religion as it dated back much further than their own.
 But, as your guide will reveal to you, this wasn't how they felt about all religions.